 Near Talking Rock in Pickens County, Georgia — The American South (South Atlantic)

 Topics and series.
-This historical marker is listed in these topic lists: Native Americans • Settlements & Settlers • Wars, US Indian.
-In addition, it is included in the Georgia Historical Society series list.
-A significant historical date for this entry is March 12, 1781.
+This historical marker is listed in these topic lists: Native Americans • Roads & Vehicles.
+In addition, it is included in the Georgia Historical Society, and the Works Progress Administration (WPA) projects series lists.
+A significant historical year for this entry is 1805.

 Location.
-34° 31.15′ N, 84° 31.417′ W. Marker is near Talking Rock, Georgia, in Pickens County.
-Marker is at the intersection of Georgia Route 136 and Ellijay Road (Georgia Route 382), on the right when traveling east on State Route 136.
-Touch for map.
-Marker is in this post office area: Talking Rock GA 30175, United States of America.
+Marker is missing.
+It was located near 34° 31.367′ N, 84° 34.25′ W. Marker was near Talking Rock, Georgia, in Pickens County.
+Marker was on Georgia Route Touch for map.
+Marker was at or near this postal address: 9365 Highway 136, Talking Rock GA 30175, United States of America.
 Touch for directions.